Isaac-Best/Hive/readme.md

     propogate_config

-    this will load the hardcoded network configuration file from initial_configuration.json assign it to a config_network_manager data member and then propogate it to the currently connected live nodes.
+    this will load the hardcoded network configuration file from initial_configuration.json assign it to a config_network_manager data member and then propagate it to the currently connected live nodes.

 Step 4 In any terminal you wish to run service checks type
     run_service_checks